amalgireesh/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 4. On the **Create Logic App** blade, specify the following configuration options:

     a.
-For Name, type a unique value for the App name similar to **TollBoothLogic** (ensure the green check mark appears).
+For Name, type a unique value for the App name similar to **TollBoothLogic-DID** (ensure the green check mark appears).

     b.
 Specify the Resource Group **ServerlessArchitecture**.